Different perspectives reveal rising tensions at RSU 9

 “I remember being, I’d say, upset with how it seemed as though they were putting more focus on the financial effects of things than the effects on students,” Snell said.
 “So if they were talking about the budget and planning on cutting something, they seemed to be talking more about the cost of keeping that program alive than how it was affecting the students.”

-Snell referenced the Success and Innovation Center (SIC) program as an example of the board’s mindset.
-SIC was a three-year, grant-funded maker space and mentoring space developed by former Mt.
+Snell referenced the Success and Innovation Center program as an example of the board’s mindset.
+The program was a three-year, grant-funded maker space and mentoring space developed by former Mt.
 Blue teacher Dan Ryder.
 It was a space that provided students with the resources to troubleshoot their circumstances whether they were academic, social, vocational, professional or emotional.

 During budget deliberations, the board was discussing whether the district should provide funding to continue the program.

-According to Snell, SIC had a reputation among students as a program that successfully prevented kids from dropping out.
-Snell personally knows four students who sought help from SIC when they were on the verge of dropping out and ended up remaining enrolled and working even harder.
+According to Snell, the Success and Innovation Center had a reputation among students as a program that successfully prevented kids from dropping out.
+Snell personally knows four students who sought help from the program when they were on the verge of dropping out and ended up remaining enrolled and working even harder.

 Snell wanted to speak up and advocate for the program, but felt too intimidated.

-“I remember wanting to say something of how this should not even be a question of whether this should stay,” he said about SIC.
+“I remember wanting to say something of how this should not even be a question of whether this should stay,” he said about the center.

 Snell added that other than random moments during meetings when a member would ask for his thoughts, no board member ever reached out to him for a student perspective.